DEATHS AND OBITUARIES

 John Ward passed away on 31st December 2022.
 John was first team rugby captain, Head of Lupton House and Deputy Head of School.

-John Milton Grundy passed away on 29th December 2022.
+Milton Grundy passed away on 25th November 2022.
 Telegraph obituary Milton Grundy, lawyer who pioneered offshore tax havens and philanthropist who set up a gallery in his own home for promising artists – obituary (telegraph.co.uk)

 JAMES NORMAN DOUGLAS-MENZIES (H 43-47) 1929-2022